 Clearing meetings are held with the management teams of the operating subsidiaries in connection with the annual closing of accounts.
 The main purpose is to ensure high-quality financial reporting.
 Such clearing meetings focus on important items involving estimation and judgment, non-balance-sheet items, related-party transactions, new or modified accounting principles and special topics in the year-end closing process.
 The external auditor participates in these meetings.
-In accordance with the same principles, annual meetings are held with focus on internal control.
-These meetings are held with operating subsidiaries in which the auditor has reported improvement potential in regards to internal control.
+Annual meetings are also held with focus on internal control for operating subsidiaries where the auditor has reported improvement potential related to internal control

 The audit committee conducts a preparatory review of the quarterly and annual financial statements, focusing on items involving estimation and judgment, the application of new accounting principles and any material related-party transactions.

 Board remuneration reflects the board’s responsibilities and expertise, time spent and the complexity of the business.
 Remuneration does not depend on Aker’s financial performance, and there are no option programmes for any of the board members.

 The annual general meeting determines board remuneration after considering recommendations by the company’s nomination committee.
 The board members elected by and among the employees and associated companies have reduced their board remuneration at their own initiative, in line with an agreement between employee organisations and Aker.
 Additional information on remuneration paid to individual board members for 2017 can be found in Note 33 to the consolidated accounts.